 We Are All Toxic!

-Heavy metal poisoning is now so common that it is literally impossible to avoid it.
+Heavy metal toxicity is now so common that it is literally impossible to avoid it.
 There would not be many scientists knowledgeable in heavy metals and xenobiotics that would disagree with the statement that “we are all toxic”.
 What is the proof?
 Well, there are many studies that have found many of these heavy metals and xenobiotics in new-born babies.
-In September 2005, Greenpeace International with the World Wildlife Fund, published a document entitled “Present for Life: Hazardous Chemicals in Umbilical Cord Blood.2” The research was a real eye-opener as it showed convincingly that newborns tested for hundreds of different xenobiotics showed high numbers and levels of these toxins.
+In September 2005, Greenpeace International with the World Wildlife Fund, published a document entitled “Present for Life: Hazardous Chemicals in Umbilical Cord Blood.”
+The research was a real eye-opener as it showed convincingly that newborns tested for hundreds of different xenobiotics showed high numbers and levels of these toxins.
 Specifically, the blood tests showed that these newborns had an average of 287 toxins in their bodies, 180 of these are known carcinogens.

 Toxins in Newborns